Americans in Pakistan: Employment and social life

 The United States also maintains a large diplomatic and military contingent in the country; media reports claim that As of 2009, in addition to 275 diplomats, there are more than a thousand US Marines providing security to diplomatic personnel, and hundreds more unregistered officials living in private houses.
-This represents significant growth over 1999, when the American diplomatic contingent in the country barely exceeded one hundred people.
+This represents significant growth compared to 1999, when the American diplomatic contingent in the country barely exceeded one hundred people.
 However, Pakistani officials deny the reports of more than a thousand US Marines in the country.

 For the American community in Karachi, the American Club once was the centre of their social life.
 There is also an American School of Karachi, but As of 2013 it had only a handful of American students and teachers.

 In late 2009, Pakistan held up many visas for U.S. diplomats, military service members and others, because of hostility inside Pakistan toward the expansion of U.S. operations in the country, while many suspected Americans living in Pakistan were detained following five American terrorists linked to Al-Qaeda arrested in Sargodha.

 Relations with Pakistani society

+In 1997, four American oil workers and their driver were shot by multiple gunmen while they sat in their car on a crowded street.
+Two men, both members of the Muttahida Qaumi Movement, were sentenced to death in 1999 for the shootings.

+In 2002, there were further terrorist attacks against Americans and expatriates of other nationalities, including a bombing at the US consulate.

+In 2003, the American actor Erik Audé was arrested and imprisoned for seven years in Pakistan on charges of drug trafficking.
+In the same year, The New York Times named Karachi "one of the most dangerous spots on the planet for an American".

+In November 2008, foreign aid worker Stephen Vance was ambushed and killed on his way to work in Peshawar.

 Pakistani newspapers claim that American diplomats in Pakistan carried automatic weapons without a license, attacked local citizens, and cursed at local policemen.
 They have also allegedly dodged law enforcement personnel and security screenings on motorways, airports and elsewhere on multiple occasions.

 In January 2011, an American national and CIA contractor Raymond Davis was involved in a shootout that killed three Pakistanis in Lahore, resulting in a diplomatic rift between Pakistan and the United States.
 Davis was later freed by the Pakistani government and the families of the victims were paid compensation, in spite of large public opposition to his acquittal.

 In February 2011, American citizen Aaron Mark DeHaven was arrested in Peshawar after he was found allegedly overstaying his visa illegally.
 He was later deported.

 In May 2011, an American national Mathew Greg Bennett was tailed and arrested by law enforcement agencies in Rawalpindi on claims of involvement in suspicious activities.